Kepler22b22/StreamlitAPP/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it with attribution.

 # 🌟 Acknowledgments

-Inspired by the need for faster, smarter resume generation.

-# 🌟 Acknowledgments